nodesman/ai-scaffold/README.md

 # ai-scaffold

 The `ai-scaffold` is a command-line tool that uses GPT-4 to generate files and directories based on a provided prompt.
-It allows you to quickly scaffold a instantly runnable project with moderately complex functionality pre-written by GPT-4 using a text prompt.
+It allows you to quickly scaffold a instantly runnable project with some pre-written by GPT-4 using a text prompt.
+The extent of code generation is currently limited only by the response token limit from OpenAI but with the modest token limits small software projects can be generated based on a prompt.

+The prompt itself can be as long as 8192 tokens.
+[Click here](https://platform.openai.com/tokenizer) to test if your prompt is within those limits.

 ## Installation